Where do the results of my test go?

 How long will it take to get results?

-After your completed test arrives at the SIBO Lab, we will send your results to the ordering physician within five business days.
+After your completed test arrives at the SIBO Lab, it can take up to a few weeks for results to be processed.
 Please make sure to leave adequate time after completing and sending your test to the SIBO Lab so your doctor receives your results before your next appointment.